MicrosoftDocs/win32/desktop-src/Msi/standard-installer-command-line-options.md

 # Microsoft Standard Installer command-line options

-This article describes standard command-line options for the Microsoft Standard Installer *Msiexec.exe*, the app you use to interpret packages and install products.
+This article describes standard command-line options for the Microsoft Standard Installer *msiexec.exe*, the app you use to interpret packages and install products.

 Command-line options are case insensitive.

 Msiexec sets and returns an error level that corresponds to [system error codes](../debug/system-error-codes.md).

 > [!NOTE]
-> The Msiexec command-line options are available beginning with Windows Installer 3.0.
+> The `msiexec` command-line options are available beginning with Windows Installer 3.0.
 The [Windows Installer command-line options](command-line-options.md) are available with Windows Installer 3.0 and earlier.
-This article lists the Windows Installer command-line option that corresponds to each Msiexec option.
+This article lists the Windows Installer command-line option that corresponds to each Standard Installer option.

 ## /help

 Help and quick reference option.
-Displays the correct usage of the setup command, including a list of all switches and behavior.
-You can display the usage description in the user interface.
+Displays the correct usage of the `msiexec` command, including a list of all switches and behavior.
+You can display the usage descriptions in the user interface.
 Incorrect use of any other option invokes this help option.

 The equivalent Windows Installer command-line option is `/?`.

 ### Example

-`Msiexec /help`.
+`msiexec /help`.

 ## /quiet